cwi-swat/sle-rug/index.md

 - The QL syntax consists of a form, containing questions.
 A question can be a normal question, or a computed question.
 A computed question has an associated expression which defines its value.
 Both kinds of questions have a label (to show to the user), an identifier, and a type.
 The conditional construct comes in two variants `if` and `if-else`.
 A block construct using `{}` can be used to group questions.

-- Questions are enabled and disabled when different values are entered, dependening on their conditional context.
+- Questions are enabled and disabled when different values are entered, depending on their conditional context.

 - The type checker detects:
    * reference to undefined questions